 I encourage you to make an effort to choose wild salmon when you are shopping.
 It has more omega-3s and fewer omega-6s (which are inflammatory).
 The calorie and fat content is lower and the overall nutrition is better in wild salmon compared to farmed salmon.

 In addition, there is a lower environmental impact when you purchase wild salmon.
+A cheaper alternative is purchasing frozen wild-caught salmon instead of fresh.
+All you have to do is thaw it overnight in the fridge.

 What is the best temperature for broiled salmon?